Regulation C5: Medical Bachelors Degrees

 9.1 Where you have passed every assessment for the year and met attendance and engagement requirements, you will have passed the year and be awarded the appropriate credits at the specified level.

-9.4 Full attendance is required on the MBChB programme and this is a progression and professionalism requirement.
-If you do not maintain full attendance you may be referred to the School of Medicine Progress (or Health and Conduct) Committee which may, after having issued reasonable warnings, terminate your studies.
-SoM attendance requirement policy SOM MBChB attendance and absence monitoring guidance 2022-23 See 11.2.1
+9.3 Full attendance is required on the MBChB programme and this is a progression and professionalism requirement.
+If you do not maintain full attendance you may be referred into the University Support to Study process and may receive warnings under the University Attendance and Engagement policy.
+This may ultimately lead to a referral to the School of Medicine Health and Conduct Committee.
+If your attendance does not improve you may ultimately be withdrawn from your studies by the University.
+See 11.2.1.

 10. AWARD CLASSIFICATION RULES

-10.1 To qualify for the award of MBChB Honours, you must have satisfactorily completed a full-time programme of study and have passed all five years.
+10.1 To qualify for the award of MBChB Honours, you must have satisfactorily completed a full-time programme of study and have passed all five years including all components of the MLA.

 10.2 Award of MBChB with Distinction: